 - 3/4 cup dried shiitake mushrooms, rehydrated, rinsed, and sliced

 - ½ cup soy sauce

 - 1 tbsp. brown sugar (or substitute Splenda)

 - 1 tbsp.
 Sambal (chili garlic sauce), or to taste

-- Mix the vinegar, soy sauce, fish sauce, sesame oil, brown sugar, and sambal, and add to the wok.
+Mix the vinegar, soy sauce, fish sauce, sesame oil, brown sugar, 5-spice powder, and sambal; add the mixture to the wok.
 Stir well to combine.

 Dish up and garnish with cilantro (unless you’re a hater).
 Enjoy!

 WORK AHEAD: you can prep all of your vegetables in advance.
 I chop and mince all the veggies the night before and refrigerate them in plastic containers, placing the vegetables that are added simultaneously into the same container.
 Although I haven't tried prepping the cabbage leaves in advance, I'm sure you could keep them in the fridge and give them a 15 to 30-second nuke in the microwave.

 Check out these other ideas for an easy, healthy office lunch!

 |Healthy Dorm Room Microwave Pasta: this pasta requires a microwave and a microwave-safe pasta cooker.
 The (mostly) no-cook sauce is made right in the pasta cooker.
 Make it your own with fresh ingredients!|